Effects of pornography on young people

-Either way, knowledge about this topic is tentative, due to a lack of empirical studies.
-Correlational findings exist regarding minors' exposure to pornography, but no clear evidence of causation has been established.
+The effects of pornography on young people include impacts on wellbeing, sexual practices, attitudes, and social relationships.
+Knowledge about this topic is tentative due to a lack of empirical studies, and there are major ethical objections to performing such studies.
+Correlational findings exist regarding minors' exposure to pornography, but no conclusive evidence of causation has been established.
 The existing evidence cannot assert any medical diagnosis, nor other psychiatric claims of being harmful; the evidence is too weak to really support anything.
 Instead, there are many unfounded claims, suppositions, and speculations.
-(Note: Much pornography research has been normative (i.e. moralistic) instead of descriptive.)
 Obstacles to performing such research are insurmountable, thus it could possibly never be known.
+(Note: According to McKee et al., "Much of the research on pornography has been normative; it has assumed that the only healthy form of sexuality is vanilla sex (that is, not kinky) between monogamous couple-based partners for reasons beyond simply pleasure.")